 References to variables that have not been declared or are not accessible from the current scope are detected and highlighted as an error.
 There are quick-fixes available to create a variable or parameter declaration for such unresolved variables references.

 In XSLT there must not be more than one variable or parameter declared on the same scope level.
 It's also not allowed that there is more than one template with the same name.
 The plugin will identify such duplicate declarations and highlight them in the editor.

-Even though is possible to have identically named variables or parameters in different nesting levels, this can be confusing and is likely to cause programming mistakes.
-The plugin can identify shadowed declarations and offers Quick-Fixes to either rename the local or the outer variable.
+Even though it is possible to have identically named variables or parameters in different nesting levels, this can be confusing and is likely to cause programming mistakes.
+The plugin can identify shadowed declarations and offers quick-fixes to either rename the local or the outer variable.